-The Act defines general and material conflicts of interest and provides exemptions for remoteness and interests in common with a substantial proportion of ratepayers along with other specific circumstances.

-The Act also provides Council must include in its Governance Rules procedures for disclosures of Conflicts of Interest, including at meetings conducted under the auspices of Council that are not Council meetings.
-Meetings conducted under the auspices of Council include those meetings arranged or hosted by Council.

-These Rules provide the procedures for disclosures of conflicts of interest.

-Further guidance is available from the In the Public Interest guideline.
+- 17.1.1 The Act defines General and Material Conflicts of Interest and provides exemptions for remoteness and interests in common with a substantial proportion of ratepayers along with other specific circumstances. - 17.1.2 The Act also provides that Council must include in its Governance Rules procedures for disclosures of Conflicts of Interest, including at meetings conducted under the auspices of Council that are not Council meetings.
+Meetings conducted under the auspices of Council include those meetings arranged or hosted by Council. - 17.1.3 These Rules provide the procedures for disclosures of conflicts of interest. - 17.1.4 Further guidance is available from the Public Interest Guideline, located on our website.

-17.1 Obligations with regard to conflict of interest:
+17.2 Obligations with regard to conflict of interest:

-- 17.1.1 Councillors, members of Delegated Committees and Council staff are required to: - Manage all situations which may give rise to conflicts of interest; - Identify any conflicts of interest; and - Disclose or declare all conflicts of interest.
+- 17.2.1 Councillors, members of Delegated Committees and Council staff are required to: - (a) Manage all situations which may give rise to conflicts of interest; - (b) Identify any conflicts of interest; and - (c) Disclose or declare all conflicts of interest.

-17.2 Councillors and Members of Delegated Committees
+17.3 Councillors and Members of Delegated Committees

-- 17.2.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 17.2.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter. - 17.2.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee Meeting. - 17.2.4 Council will maintain a Conflict of Interest Register which will be made available on Council's website.
+- 17.3.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 17.3.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter. - 17.3.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee Meeting. - 17.3.4 Council will maintain a Conflict of Interest Register which will be made available on Council's website.

-17.3 Procedure at a Council or Delegated Committee Meeting
+17.4 Procedure at a Council or Delegated Committee Meeting

-- 17.3.1 At the time indicated in the Agenda, a Councillor with a conflict of interest in an item on that agenda must indicate they have a conflict of interest by clearly stating: - (a) The item for which they have a conflict of interest; and - (b) Whether their conflict of interest is general or material; and - (c) The circumstances that give rise to the conflict of interest. - 17.3.2 Immediately prior to the consideration of the item in which they have a conflict of interest, a Councillor or Member of a Delegated Committee must indicate to the meeting the existence of the conflict of interest and leave the meeting. - 17.3.3 A Councillor who is not present at the designated time in the agenda for disclosures of conflicts of interest, must disclose their conflict of interest in the manner that required for the declarations of conflicts of interest at sub-rule (1) prior to leaving the meeting. - 17.3.4 A Councillor or Member of a Delegated Committee who discloses a conflict of interest and leaves a Council meeting must not communicate with any participants in the meeting while the decision is being made.
+- 17.4.1 At the time indicated in the Agenda, a Councillor with a conflict of interest in an item on that agenda must indicate they have a conflict of interest by clearly stating: - (a) The item for which they have a conflict of interest; and - (b) Whether their conflict of interest is general or material; and - (c) The circumstances that give rise to the conflict of interest. - 17.4.2 Immediately prior to the consideration of the item in which they have a conflict of interest, a Councillor or Member of a Delegated Committee must indicate to the meeting the existence of the conflict of interest and leave the meeting. - 17.4.3 A Councillor who is not present at the designated time in the agenda for disclosures of conflicts of interest, must disclose their conflict of interest in the manner that required for the declarations of conflicts of interest at sub-rule (1) prior to leaving the meeting. - 17.4.4 A Councillor or Member of a Delegated Committee who discloses a conflict of interest and leaves a Council meeting must not communicate with any participants in the meeting while the decision is being made.

-17.4 Procedure at other meetings organised, hosted or supported by Council
+17.5 Procedure at other meetings organised, hosted or supported by Council